The Big Pants: part two

 Tom cleared his throat, and Jackie, looking over her shoulder, saw something eager light his eye.
 He was going to make a wisecrack.

-“He’s wonderful, isn’t he” She moved to block, making her voice quiet, if perhaps not awed.
+She said this, moving to block, making her voice quiet, if perhaps not awed.
 Jackie had an indiscreet question for Luisa.
 Whether or not she liked Tom…by and large she did…she didn’t want to laugh along with him.
 Not at Toby’s expense.

-Toby could be heard above taking leave of Perry.
-Gerda was already coming down the terraced steps.
+Toby, of Perry, took his courteous leave.
+Gerda was already coming down the steps.
 She spoke, in her ringing exercise instructor’s voice, many paces before coming close enough to join them.

 John answered, from six feet away, on the other side of the double row of cages.
 “So we don’t starve to death.
-I think…maybe it regulates temperature, too.”
+And I think maybe it regulates temperature, too.”

 The Big Pants